optsuite/LOZO/README.md

 ## Bugs or questions?

 If you have any questions related to the code or the paper, feel free to email Yiming Chen (`abcdcym@gmail.com`) or Yuan Zhang (`zy1002@stu.pku.edu.cn`).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
-Please try to specify the problem with details so we can help you better and quicker!
+Please provide specific details about the problem so that we can assist you more effectively and efficiently!